 Federal Work Study

 This work program provides access to employment on Wentworth’s campus during the academic year and is awarded based on financial need.
-A student’s total allotment will be outlined on the award letter.
-A student will receive a bi-weekly pay check for the hours that the student actually works.
+A student’s total allotment will be outlined in the award letter.
+A student will receive a bi-weekly paycheck for the hours that the student actually works.
 Although the student is awarded federal work-study, it is the student’s responsibility to obtain a position on campus.

 Perkins Loan Program

 This is a federal low-interest loan (5%) that must be repaid.
 Repayment is deferred until nine months after the student ceases to be at least a half-time student.
 All students who borrow through this loan program are required to complete a promissory note.